What Is The Binoculars Housing Made Of

 What Are Binoculars Housings Made Of

-Aluminum alloy: The properties of aluminum; light, robust, durable, inherently corrosion-resistant, inexpensive, and easy to work with, making it a very suitable material for binoculars.
+Aluminum alloy: The properties of aluminum; light, robust, durable, inherently corrosion-resistant, inexpensive, and easy to work with, make it a very suitable material for binoculars.

 Magnesium